pandorabots/talk.js/README.md

-Talk.js
+talk.js
 =======

 Talk to a Pandorabot directly from your browser.
-The talk.js keeps track of your users by storing a cookie, allowing predicates to persist across sessions.
+The talk.js plugin keeps track of your users by storing a cookie, allowing predicates to persist across sessions.

 Requirements
 ------------